Grawl/Email-Templates/readme.txt

-=== Plugin Name ===
+=== Email Templates ===
 Contributors: seanbarton
 Tags: welcome email, wordpress welcome email, welcome email editor, mail, email, new user email, password reminder, lost password
 Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5

 A Plugin to provide an interface for the Wordpress Welcome/Forgot Password Emails.
 Allows adding of headers to prevent emails going into spam and changes to the text.
 Also offers a password reminder service accessable via the quick options on the admin users page.

+It is a fork of «SB Welcome Email Editor» (http://wordpress.org/extend/plugins/welcome-email-editor/

 == Description ==

 I thought that the Wordpress Welcome Email to both the Admin and the User were very un-user friendly so I wrote this plugin to allow admin members to change the content and headers.

-It simply adds a new admin page that has a few options for the welcome email and gives you a list of hooks to use in the text to make the email a little more personal.
+It simply adds a new options page that has a few settings for the emails and gives you a list of hooks to use in the text to make the email a little more personal.

 Added support whereby the admin notification can be turned off or a different admin (or admins, support for multiple recipients) can be notified.
 Plenty of hooks to make the emails as customisable as possible.